poggiteam/FLI1_2021/preprocessing/Readme.md

 <b>Input</b>

 Fastq files are avaible in SRA (SRP522475).
-Pre-processed data can be generated following detailed commands to run fastq preprocessing are given in the "preprocessing" directory or directly downloaded in GEO (accession ID : GSE <i>To be completed </i>).
+Pre-processed data can be generated following detailed commands to run fastq preprocessing are given in the "preprocessing" directory or directly downloaded in GEO (accession ID : GSE273210).

 <b>Output</b>